 Thanks Jackie and Ken for a really special day!
 Thanks to ICE for providing the beautiful venue and delicious hors d’oeuvres.
 A big thanks to the Pie Party sponsors for generous support: Wüsthof, Anolon, Cabot Cheese, King Arthur Flour, DubPies, Tovolo, Honey Ridge Farms, Wild Hibiscus, Reyka Vodka, Tromba Tequila, and Mizu Shochu.

 Here’s the recipe for my cauliflower gruyere pie.
-Let me know how you like it!
+If you make this I hope you’ll come back to leave a review and let me know what you think!Print

 - 8 ounces gruyere cheese, grated (divided)